xxxajk/Arduino_Make/README.md

 ```
 Requires:
-  Arduino 1.6.7 or newer to be installed, and to manage installed boards.
+  Arduino 1.6.9 or newer to be installed, and to manage installed boards.
   GNU Make

+Installation:
+  Install in ~/Arduino/Arduino_Make
+  It is best to install Arduino under /opt and have a symlink pointing to it.
+          /opt/Arduino -> adduino-1.6.9
+          /opt/bin/Arduino -> ../Arduino/Arduino
+          You then have that added to your PATH.
+          This will allow automatic detection, and allow you to change the Arduino IDE
+          by just modifying the /opt/Arduino symlink.

 NOTE:
   Even though arduino builder does a lot for you...